 Phase change energy storage material refers to the material that can absorb or release heat in a certain temperature range, so as to achieve energy storage and controllable release.
 Phase change mater...

 Controlled delivery of fertilizers, pesticides, herbicides, and other materials offers a prospect of efficient material utilization and decreases in the detrimental effects of overdosage.
 The degree of utilization of nitrogen fertilizers, for instance, is in the range of 30-50%.
 This leads to nitrogen losses with resulting increases in production cost, environmental degradations, and food contaminations.
 Public concerns on such challenges have increased the drive toward developing controlled-release (CR) technology that supplies fertilizer nutrients at an optimum rate to plant species.

-Paraffin waxes are particularly suitable as a coating material for the controlled release of fertilizer because of their low cost and lower likelihood of contaminating the soil.
+Waxes are particularly suitable as a coating material for the controlled release of fertilizer because of their low cost and lower likelihood of contaminating the soil.

 Waxes can be formulated in a manner to provide a non-cracking, water-resistant coating that breaks over time allowing for the controlled release of active ingredients.
-Hing melting point wax is suitably used in the hot weather.
+High melting point wax is suitably used in the hot weather.
 Besides, waxes can offer the benefits of moisture and water barrier and inert carrier for ingredients to fertilizers.